By Nathan Blake | 1/17/17

 Sometimes the cards just don’t play out the way you want them to.
 If you can’t afford to see your doctor without health insurance, and none of the above options works for you, then it might be easier to simply move on and find another doctor in your new network.
 Most health plans these days provide a list of physicians in their network.
 Call your plan directly for more information.

-You can search our collection of websites for finding a doctor in the Doctors & Hospitals category.
+There are a lot of great websites out there to help you find the doctor of your dreams.
+Check out of collection of websites for finding a doctor in the Doctors & Hospitals category.